Microsoft Licensing

 Cost evaluations of cloud vs. on-premises Dynamics 365 must account for different factors:

-• Upfront vs. Ongoing Costs: On-premises requires a larger upfront spend on licenses and infrastructure, whereas cloud is a steady subscription.
+• Upfront vs. Ongoing Costs: On-premises solutions require a larger upfront investment in licenses and infrastructure, whereas cloud-based solutions offer a steady subscription.
 If you have a capital budget and plan to use a system for many years with minimal changes, on-prem might appear cheaper in the long run (after the initial payback period).
 Cloud might have a higher cumulative cost over 5+ years because youโ€™re continually paying.
 Each organization should model the total cost over a period (including likely growth in users or needs).

 • Feature Availability & Upgrades: Microsoft introduces many new features in the cloud first, and some cloud services (e.g., AI-driven insights, Power Platform integrations) may not even be available on-prem.
-Also, cloud users get automatic upgrades (usually major updates twice a year) as part of the service, whereas on-prem customers have to plan and execute their own upgrades.
+Additionally, cloud users receive automatic upgrades (typically major updates twice a year) as part of the service, whereas on-premises customers must plan and execute their own upgrades.
 Thereโ€™s a cost to staying current on-prem โ€“ if you skip versions to save effort, you might miss out on improvements or run software past its prime.
 Cloud ensures youโ€™re always on the latest version without extra licensing costs.
-On the other hand, some companies prefer the control of deciding if/when to adopt new features on-prem.
+On the other hand, some companies prefer to have control over deciding when to adopt new features on-premises.
 In pure licensing cost terms, if you wanted to upgrade an on-prem system and let your Software Assurance lapse, you might have to purchase new licenses for the latest version โ€“ an expense that cloud subscriptions inherently cover.

 • Scalability & Flexibility: Cloud licensing allows you to scale user counts up or down more fluidly.
 If you need 50 extra users for a project for 3 months, you can add and remove them, paying only for that period.
 On-prem, buying 50 more perpetual CALs for a short-term need is usually not practical โ€“ youโ€™d either over-buy and shelf them later or try to make do with what you have (which could lead to compliance issues if unlicensed users use the system).
 Similarly, if you reduce usage, cloud subscriptions can be dropped at renewal to cut costs, whereas on-prem licenses you already bought are sunk costs.
 This elasticity can yield cost savings in environments where user counts fluctuate.